National Assembly Building of Vietnam: Space usage

 The building consists of five stories and two underground floors containing 540 rooms, with a total height of 39 m and floor area of 63,240 m2.
 The building has two main blocks: the meeting room in the middle of the circle and the block surrounding the square.
 The National Assembly House has a total of more than 80 large and small meeting rooms, including two large halls and two main meeting rooms: the National Assembly Meeting Room (named Diên Hồng after the Diên Hồng Conference) and meeting rooms of the Standing Committee.
 National Assembly (named Tan Trao after the National Congress of Tan Trao), naming was proposed by delegate Duong Trung Quoc.

-There are two entrances to the building, one fmain hall facing the west, Independence Street (on the side of Ba Dinh Square) and a hall facing Bac Son Street with a large yard for outdoor ceremonies.
+There are two entrances to the building, one main hall facing the west, Independence Street (on the side of Ba Dinh Square) and a hall facing Bac Son Street with a large yard for outdoor ceremonies.
 Next, at the bottom of the conference room is the Hall as an open space.
 The hall has a welcoming function as well as a space for high-level ceremonies.
 From the hall to the building, the two sides are two systems of 12 escalators running from the first floor to the third floor.
 The other floors must use elevators including 10 lifts and 2 lifts for disabled people.
 Corridor of the same design floors.
 The glass roof forms a sky well, taking in natural light around the central meeting room.